 Though not a classic signature involving a name scribbled on a document, wax seals served a similar purpose as signatures.

 The wax seal became more popularized in the Middle Ages.
 It was typically used by nobility or clergy members, such as monarchs, royal representatives, and bishops.
 A wax seal often provided a level of authentication to a document, such as a contract or an official letter.

 Like signatures, each seal was completely unique to its owner.
 Though the Latin alphabet was already invented, a lot of people remained illiterate.
-As the wax seal gained more popularity and began to be more frequently used.
+The wax seal gained more popularity and became more frequently used.
 Among common people, it was a good alternative for those who didn’t know how to read or write.